gwebwe/100-days-of-code/log.md

 Thoughts: Was struggling for a bit, but figured out how to get the variable to fit into the GQL SQL.
 Was a good day.

 Link to work: http://gwebweproject.appspot.com/

+Day 5: June 26, 2017

+Today's Progress: Made changes to my Udacity code and also added some info to my personal website.
+Thoughts: Wasn't that diffcult today, but plan to work on alot tomorrow.
+Want to learn more about Bootstrap, so that i can make my personal website more eye appealing.

+Link to work: http://gwebweproject.appspot.com/ and https://gwebwe.github.io/GaryLai/